joseph-liew/Diverse-Assign/tech_abstract/README.md

 > where cooling schedule = 0.95

 In effect, this sets the number of optimisation iterations to exactly 115 iterations.
 This means that time complexity for optimisation scales with constant time.
-This makes *Diverse-Assign* appealing even in large problems.
+This makes *Diverse-Assign* appealing for optimising large problems.

 The number of iteration instance was selected to maintain a target annealing probability for a target delta diversity.
 The targets are: delta diversity = -0.01, target probability < 0.03, cooling schedule = 0.95: